lucia-auth/lucia/documentation/collection/main/learn/basics/error-handling.md

 }
 ```

-However, as Lucia uses external database adapters, it cannot catch every single database errors and it does not expect the adapters to do so.
-This means, errors that are expected (known errors - listed below) are caught and thrown using `LuciaError`, while unexpected errors, including ones related to user attributes, are handled by re-throwing the database error.
-This means errors like user attributes violating foreign or unique constraints and connection errors, must be handled by the user.
+However, as Lucia uses external database adapters, it cannot catch every single database error and it does not expect the adapters to do so.
+This means that errors that are expected (known errors - listed below) are caught and thrown using `LuciaError`, while unexpected errors, including ones related to user attributes, are handled by re-throwing the database error.
+This means that errors like user attributes violating foreign or unique constraints and connection errors must be handled by the user.

 For example, you may have a `username` unique column inside the `user` table.
-If you are using Prisma and try to create a user with an existing username using `createUser()`, it will throw a Prisma error and not `LuciaError`.
+If you're using Prisma and try to create a user with an existing username using `createUser()`, it will throw a Prisma error and not a `LuciaError`.
 This can be handled outside of Lucia or by providing an error handler to your database adapter.

 ```ts
 import { auth } from "./lucia.js";